Taking a Closer Look at Excitation and Emission Spectra in Flow Cytometry

 In order to achieve maximum fluorescence intensity, the fluorochrome is usually excited at the wavelength at the peak of the excitation curve.
 At this point the emission detection is selected at the peak wavelength of the emission curve.
 The selections of excitation wavelengths and emission wavelengths are controlled by appropriate filters.
 In determining the spectral response of an optical system, technical corrections are required to take into account such factors as glass transmission and detector sensitivity variables for different wavelengths.i

 Why is the Stokes Shift relevant in terms of microbiology?

-It is especially important to identify certain proteins and molecule collisions.
+The Stokes Shift is especially important to identify certain proteins and molecule collisions.
 This is used in the context of studying the specific mechanism of action with regard to cell death or the completion of the cell cycle.
 Researchers are able to take this flow cytometry data and apply the wavelength measurement to certain cell interactions.
 This is applicable to the development of new drug discoveries and therapeutic interventions5,6.

 Fluorochromes vary in electronic configuration and have unique and characteristic spectra for absorption (usually similar to excitation) and emission.
 These absorption and emission spectra show relative Intensity of fluorescence, with the relative intensity classically plotted on the vertical axis versus wavelength on the horizontal axis.
 It is important to understand the origin of the graphs and curves displaying the excitation and emission spectra for a given fluorochrome. i